 To explore the potential for these proposed ecosystem accounts to support the EU Green Deal, the evidence needs across this policy framework were reviewed.
 All the policies, strategies and instruments in the EU Green Deal that were considered to have some relevance to forests were identified.
-Then the new EU Forest Strategy was similarly reviewed, following Elomina & Pülzl (2021), given this strategy aims to harmonise policy interventions with respect to forests under the EU Green Deal (EC, 2022).
-In total 17 policy documents were identified and reviewed, and 174 specific policy entry points identified (i.e., where evidence from SEEA EA forest ecosystem accounts could inform decision-making).
-These entry-points covered all stages of the policy cycle, including Formulation (41), Implementation (43), Monitoring (56) and Review (34).
-The agenda setting stage is not covered in the review given these documents already recognise emerging issues (full review in supplementary material).
+Then the new EU Forest Strategy was similarly reviewed, following the approach of (Elomina and Pülzl, 2021), given this strategy aims to harmonise policy interventions with respect to forests under the EU Green Deal (EC, 2022).

+In total 17 policy documents were identified and reviewed, and 174 specific policy entry points identified (i.e., where evidence from the SEEA EA could inform decision-making).
+These entry-points covered all stages of the policy cycle, including: Formulate policy response (41 entry-points); Implement policy and policy instruments (43); Monitor policy and policy instruments effectiveness (56); and, Review policy and policy instruments (34).
+The agenda setting stage is not covered in the review given these documents already recognise emerging issues.
+The full review of the EU Green Deal policy framework for forests is provided in Supplementary Material 2 (S2) in Excel format.

 Table 3 summarises the full review.
-It includes forest policy evidence demands that the SEEA EA can deliver (Column 2), at different stages of the policy cycle (Column 3) identified from different policy documents (Column 1), how SEEA EA supports delivery of this evidence (Column 4), and where the proposal under the EU regulation for introducing new environmental economic accounts has limited coverage (Column 5).
-This review assists in identifying options for implementing more detailed ecosystem accounts that could better meet the needs of the EU Green Deal for policy-ready evidence on forests.
+It includes forest policy evidence entry-points or demands that the SEEA EA can target (Column 2), at different stages of the policy cycle (Column 3) identified from different policy documents (Column 1), how the SEEA EA can meet these policy evidence needs (Column 4), and where the proposal under the EU regulation for introducing new environmental-economic accounts has limited coverage (Column 5).
+This review assists in identifying options for implementing more detailed ecosystem accounts (see Fig. 1) that could better meet the needs of the EU Green Deal for 'policy-ready' evidence on forests across the policy cycle (Fig. 2).
 Table 3 provides the following insights:

-• A more ecologically refined forest ecosystem typology than the single 'Forest and woodland' MAES ecosystem type would deliver evidence on the role of different types of natural and managed forests in delivering the EU Green Deal (e.g., with respect to primary and old growth forests).

-- Additional ecosystem condition indicators, including compositional indicators for biodiversity, structural indicators such as tree cover and size distribution and indicators for soil carbon would align the accounts with the evidence needs of the proposed Nature Restoration Law.
-This would help identify emerging issues and support policy impact assessment and instrument design. - Evidence on carbon storage, as well as sequestration, by different forest types (including natural forest ecosystems) would support implementing the EU Climate Law and carbon accounting. - Integrating information on protection status and governance is useful for policy demands, especially with respect to natural forests. - Spatially explicit accounting data would help prioritise where policy instruments should be applied. - Evidence on the supply of non-wood forest products, sediment and erosion control, water flow regulation and water purification would inform more integrated forest policy and impact assessment, as well as demonstrating the wider role of natural forests to delivering the EU Green Deal. - Monetary ecosystem services accounts would help inform policy impact assessments and the design of financial policy instruments and support the case for better protection of natural forests. - More resolved ecosystem service use accounts would help monitor the positive and negative impacts of different economic sectors and activities using forests.
+- Adopting a more ecologically refined forest ecosystem typology for the ecosystem extent accounts than the single 'Forest and woodland' MAES ecosystem type would deliver evidence on the role of different types of natural and managed forests in delivering the EU Green Deal (e.g., with respect to primary and old growth forests). - Incorporating additional indicators in the ecosystem condition accounts, including compositional indicators for biodiversity and tree species, structural indicators on tree cover and size distribution and chemical indicators for soil carbon would align the accounts with the evidence needs of the provisionally agreed EU Nature Restoration Law.
+This would help identify emerging issues and support policy impact assessment and instrument design. - Evidence on carbon storage in the ecosystem condition accounts by different forest types (including natural forest ecosystems) would support implementing the EU Climate Law and carbon accounting. - Evidence on the supply of non-wood forest products, sediment and erosion control, water flow regulation and water purification in the ecosystem service accounts would inform more integrated forest policy and impact assessment, as well as demonstrating the wider role of natural forests to delivering the EU Green Deal. - Monetary ecosystem services accounts would help inform policy impact assessments and the design of financial policy instruments, and support the case for better protection of natural forests. - More resolved ecosystem service use accounts would help monitor the positive and negative impacts of different economic sectors and activities using forests. - Spatially explicit accounting data would help prioritise where policy instruments should be applied. - Integrating the accounting data with information on protection status and governance is useful for policy demands, especially with respect to natural forests.